Learn the Facts

 MYTH

-The rich and famous receive preferential treatment on the waiting list.
+The rich and famous receive preferential

 FACT